 Do the Right Thing

 Once you know your rights and responsibilities, do the right thing.
 That is, be true to your company culture.
 When you’re able, do things beyond what’s required.
 Organize a food drive.
 Continue to pay employees who can’t get to work.
 Allow paid time off for employees who volunteer with hands-on support and clean up.
 It’s this extra touch that will make a long-term impact on morale and loyalty.

 Revisit your plan at least annually.
 Adapt your plan based on what worked and what didn’t in your last incident.
 Harness tools and technologies that can help.
 For example, mass communication systems – which simultaneously send and track urgent messages via email, phone and text – are becoming more common.

 For Harvey, social media was a tremendous asset for emergency response.
 By keeping your plan, your response team and your tools up-to-date, you’ll be as prepared as possible for the next emergency.

 Our hearts go out to all those affected by Hurricane Harvey.
 We thank the many volunteers and emergency response professionals who are heroically guiding the response and recovery.

-If you’re working on your business continuity plan, FEMA has an online Emergency Preparedness Resources page for businesses, with everything from Emergency Response Requirements to Business Impact Analysis checklists, worksheets and templates to get you started.
+If you’re working on your business disaster plan or continuity plan, FEMA has an online Emergency Preparedness Resources page for businesses, with everything from Emergency Response Requirements to Business Impact Analysis checklists, worksheets and templates to get you started.
 For business continuity planning software, please visit our website or contact us to see if WebMentor Skills™ can help you prepare for the unexpected.